A Crafty Mess and Stressful Storage

 Once you’ve bought all your craft goodies, there are lots of ways to organise them.
 I decided to put all the card, paper, foam and stickers together on the top shelf.
 The middle shelf is full of pots for beads, foam shapes, glitter etc. The bottom shelf has boxes from the Scrapstore (full of scrap materials) and boxes with lots of compartments for embellishments.

-My top tips for how to store children’s craft supplies –
+My top tips for how to organise children’s craft supplies –

 - Put art supplies you’re happy for them to play with unsupervised in a tin, basket or trolley.